toddjonker/fusion-java/fusion/src/tutorial_cli.md

 > **Prerequisites:** At present, you'll need to [build the CLI from source](howto_build.html).

-The `fusion` CLI has threeGe modes of operation: an interactive REPL, script execution, and direct evaluation of expressions.
+The `fusion` CLI has three modes of operation: an interactive REPL, script execution, and direct evaluation of expressions.
 We'll start with the latter:

     fusion eval '(+ 1 2)'